clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 ## Ghidra Callgraphs

-A function [callgraph](https://en.wikipedia.org/wiki/Call_graph), like the one pictured above, provides a map of function  relationships within a program.
+A function [call graph](https://en.wikipedia.org/wiki/Call_graph) provides a map of function relationships within a program.
 Which functions call other functions and are called by others.
 It's a nice way to visualize code flow through a program, instead of reading a long list of functions.
 Before we get to building our own, let's learn how to leverage Ghidra and `pyhidra`.

 The workflow for Ghidra (or any SRE tool) is something like this: